osmanwafie/360-Business-Intelligence-Dashboard/README.md

 | Sales Resources | ⚙️ Pivot Sheet | Aggregated pivot data for Sales Dashboard |
 | Employee Resources | ⚙️ Pivot Sheet | Aggregated pivot data for HR Dashboard |
 | Inventory Resource | ⚙️ Pivot Sheet | Aggregated pivot data for Inventory Dashboard |

 ---

-## 🚀 How to Use the Dashboard

-1️⃣ Download and open **Main_File.xlsx** in Microsoft Excel (2016 or later recommended)

-2️⃣ Navigate between dashboards using the **sidebar icons** (Sales / HR / Inventory)

-3️⃣ Use the **slicer buttons** at the top of each dashboard to filter by department, region, category, payment method, etc.

-4️⃣ Hover over charts for **data labels and tooltips**

-5️⃣ Explore the raw data sheets (**Sales Data, Employee Data, Inventory Data**) for full record-level detail

----